WKG-Software-GmbH/wkg-entity-framework-core/docs/documentation.md

 > :bulb: **Tip**
 > Even output properties of the I/O Container class don't have to be writable.
 RECAP uses dynamic IL emission to access I/O Container properties, so records with init-only properties are fully supported.

 RECAP does not require any specific signatures for invoking the PCO class.
 You can freely define any number of instance methods with different signatures or names to invoke the function.
-By convention, the name *"Invoke"* should be used for the method that is used by client code to invoke the function (duh).
-However, this is not a requirement.
+By convention, the name *"Invoke"* should be used for the method that is used by client code to invoke the function, however this is not a requirement.

 ##### Mapping a Stored Procedure